 I began to realize that while I was miserable at domestic skills and stereotypical female roles, I excelled in at least one that was reserved for men: preaching and teaching.
 Teaching and preaching made me feel as if I was born for this.
 My soul came back to life!

-In my foray into patriarchy, I never realized how it made my husband feel as a man.
+In my foray into patriarchy, I didn’t see the impact it had on my husband.
 It’s obvious that patriarchy demands certain things of women and I was not that woman.
 But it also demands certain things of men…and my husband was not that man.
 He leads, but as a servant and co-leader, not as one with final authority.
-During my entire journey into patriarchy, he felt like he was not the man I wanted or needed him to be.
+During that time, he felt like he was not the man I wanted or needed him to be.
 He didn’t have a big vision or goals or dreams or mission that I could get behind and support.